xqwen/fastenloc/tutorial/input.md

 ### Construct fine-mapping input from DAP-G and SuSiE results

-The probabilistic fine-mapping input files can be constructed using the utility provided in the ``fastENLOC`` repo.
+The probabilistic fine-mapping input files can be constructed using the utility scripts provided in the [utility](../utility/) directory.
 Currently, ``fastENLOC`` supports ``DAP`` and ``SuSiE`` as both provide signal cluster/credible set information required by the fastENLOC colocalization analysis.
 Both ``DAP`` and ``SuSiE`` analyze a pre-defined genomic region, i.e., a locus, at a time.